vartulzeroshieldai/DevSecShield-Public/README.md

 </div>

-DevSec Shield is a unified, AI-powered Devsecops assistant designed to provide comprehensive security analysis across multiple dimensions of modern software development.
+DevSecShield is a unified, AI-powered Devsecops assistant designed to provide comprehensive security analysis across multiple dimensions of modern software development.
 From traditional application security to cutting-edge AI/ML systems, DevSec Shield delivers automated vulnerability detection and actionable remediation guidance.
 It is a comprehensive security scanning platform that automates vulnerability detection and security intelligence across the entire software development lifecycle.
 Built with AI-powered analysis capabilities, it provides deep insights into security risks and actionable remediation guidance for traditional applications, AI/ML systems, and infrastructure configurations.

 **🌟 Key Highlights:**
 - 🤖 **AI-Powered Analysis**: Chat with your scan results for instant, contextual security insights